mrlesmithjr/ansible-docker/README.md

 # Use TLS; implied by –tlsverify
   # tls: false

+# Defines which repo to install from
+# Stable gives you reliable updates every quarter
+# Edge gives you new features every month
+# define as stable or edge
+docker_release_channel: 'stable'

 # Defines if docker memory limits should be added to grub boot loader
 docker_set_grub_memory_limit: true